 What is inside

-The next is an advanced technology, a hollow-fiber micro filter which removes from water everything with the diameter above 0.2 microns.
+The next is an advanced technology, a hollow-fiber micro filter that removes from water everything with the diameter above 0.2 microns.
 This means practically all bacteria of interest to you.
 Its lifetime is 1000 liters (264 gallons).

 In practical terms, if you filter 2-3 liters of water per day, and you use this filter 3 months per year (most likely it will be far less), you will use this microfiber tool for some 4-5 years.
 I would say this is great in view of what you pay for it.